zammad/zammad-org/src/en/reference/glossary.md

 GitHub
 : GitHub is a service for the version management of software development projects.
 It uses Git, a software that tracks changes in file sets.
-  Here at Zammad, we use it to maintain our repository.
+  Here at Zammad, we use it to maintain and enhance our code.

   As Zammad is an open-source project, many developers and tech-lovers from all over the world contribute to it.
 GitHub is where we coordinate all of this.
-  Follow the link to find [our repository](https://github.com/zammad/zammad){target=_blank}.
+  Follow the link to find [our repositories](https://github.com/zammad){target=_blank}.

-  Besides our own repo, Zammad also has an integration for GitHub.
+  Besides our own repos, Zammad also has an integration for GitHub.
-  It creates a data exchange that shows you all relevant information about your issues directly in a sidebar tab, such as status or assignees.
+  Using it allows you to show all relevant information about your issues directly in a sidebar tab, such as status or assignees.

 GitLab